salah7594/OUAP-4314/Evaluation/Projet/README.rst

     docker-compose down

-To deploy the project on a Raspberry Pi:
+Deploy the project on a Raspberry Pi:

 .. code-block:: bash